tomasdimeo/diabetes_multiclass_classification_ml/README.md

 Before training the models, the data was processed through the following steps:
 *   **Data Cleaning**: Handling missing values (if any) and correcting data types.
-*   **Categorical Variable Encoding**: Categorical features were converted into a numerical format using techniques like One-Hot Encoding.
-*   **Feature Scaling**: Numerical features were scaled (e.g., using `StandardScaler`) to ensure that models sensitive to feature scales would perform correctly and to aid the convergence of others.
+*   **Categorical Variable Encoding**: There was no need to perform since the dataset we used had been previously processed.
+Only the target variable was adjusted to be able to process it in the models.
-*   **Data Splitting**: The dataset was split into training (80%) and testing (20%) sets in a stratified manner to maintain the original class proportions in both sets.
+*   **Data Splitting**: The dataset was split into training (60%), validation (20%) and testing (20%) sets in a stratified manner to maintain the original class proportions in both sets.

 ### 3. Modeling and Training

 This is the core phase of the project, where classification models were trained and evaluated.
+The models were trained pre and post resampling to see how they performed.

 #### Resampling Techniques

 Due to the significant class imbalance, resampling techniques were applied **only to the training set** to prevent data leakage.
-The primary technique used was **SMOTE (Synthetic Minority Over-sampling Technique)**, which creates synthetic samples of the minority classes (prediabetes and diabetes) to balance the training dataset.
+The techniques used were variants of **SMOTE (Synthetic Minority Over-sampling Technique)**, such as SMOTE-Tomek, SMOTE-ENN, Borderline-SMOTE and also ADASYN which, although not a technique like SMOTE, is good for handling class imbalance.
+These resampling techniques deal with class minorities in different ways that I will be explaining later.

 #### Implemented Models